4paradigm/OpenMLDB/docs/en/compile.md

 - **Memory**: 8GB+ recommended.
 - **Disk Space**: >=25GB of free disk space for full compilation.
-- **Operating System**: CentOS 7, Ubuntu 20.04 or macOS >= 10.14, other system is not well tested but issue/PR welcome
+- **Operating System**: CentOS 7, Ubuntu 20.04 or macOS >= 10.14, other systems are not carefully tested but issue/PR welcome

-💡 Note: by default parallel build is not enabled, and it usually takes an hour to finish the compile job.
-You can enable parallel build by tweaking the `NPROC` option if you think your machine's resource is enough.
-This will decrease compile time but also require more memory.
-E.g. following command set parallel build number to 4, which will run parallelly with four cores:
+💡 Note: by default parallel build is disabled, and it usually takes an hour to finish all the compile jobs.
+You can enable the parallel build by tweaking the `NPROC` option if your machine's resource is enough.
+This will reduce the compile time but also consume more memory, e.g., following command set the number of concurrent build jobs to 4:
 ```bash
 make NPROC=4
 ```